H. D. Shillingford: Career

+In addition to his political contributions, he helped spearhead the development of Dominica’s lime juice and banana industries, which became important sectors of the island’s economy.
+Eugenia Charles wrote he helped "build the Industry to a stage where assets had accumulated to benefit of the grower".

 Philanthropy

 His philanthropic work included donating land for the construction of the Colihaut Primary School and its playground, and funding annual scholarships for underprivileged children to attend secondary school.
 He was recognised for his public service and contributions to Dominica with the award of Commander of the British Empire (CBE) by the British Government in 1949.